Bee-Hive Girls

 Bee Hive Girls continued to have various charms and pins to earn and wear for many years.
 In March of 1949 a charm bracelet was introduced, with 7 charms to earn, one for each field of study, plus one charm for Honor Bee.

-Honor Badges from 1943 to 1954 these designs were either discontinued or renamed in 1954.
+These designs were either discontinued or renamed in 1954.

 Field of Public Service